Board of Directors 2018-2019

 Frank Christinck, Vice-Chair

 Frank Christinck resides in Bonnechere Valley Township near Golden Lake.
 He has two children.
 He brings with him a breadth of knowledge, having worked as a Landscaping Manager at Gerber’s Nursery and now as a Professor of Health Sciences at Algonquin College in the Ottawa Valley.
 He teaches anatomy, physiology, pathophysiology, and microbiology and is an academic advisor to first year students.
 He is interested in health promotion and a preventative approach to healthcare.
 In his free time, Frank enjoys the outdoors.
 He’s into gardening, canoeing, sailing, hiking, skiing and snowshoeing.
 Frank has been a member of the PRH Board for seven years.
 He has chaired the Board Quality and Patient Safety Committee and is presently a vice-chair of the Board.
 He is excited about the role our Patient and Family Advisory Council plays in ensuring that the patient perspective is considered in all decision making at PRH.

 Pierre Noel, President and CEO

 Born and raised in Pembroke, Pierre assumed the position of President and CEO of the Pembroke Regional Hospital in the fall of 2006.
 Before assuming this role, Pierre was the President and CEO of the Wellington Health Care Alliance.
 Prior to this, Pierre held a number of senior positions in both the public and private health care sectors.
-Pierre is currently the chair of the board of directors of the Ontario Hospital Association and the past-chair of the Catholic Health Association of Ontario.
+Pierre is past-chair of the Ontario Hospital Association's Board of Directors and the Catholic Health Association of Ontario.
 He has a Bachelor of Commerce from Carleton University and a Master in Health Administration from the University of Ottawa.

 Francois Lemaire, Vice-President Patient Services - Acute Care, Chief Nursing Executive